-Where did the time period Satoshi come from?
+Where did the term Satoshi come from?

-The concept was first conceived on 15 November 2010, on a public discussion board for blockchain lovers referred to as BitcoinSpeak.
-A person going by the title Ribuck proposed that 1/100 Bitcoin (0.01 BTC) needs to be known as a satoshi.
-Initially, the suggestion didn’t collect a lot help till February of the next 12 months when a new thread picked up on the advantages of naming the smaller items for adoption.
+The idea was first conceived on 15 November 2010, on a public forum for blockchain enthusiasts called BitcoinTalk.
+A user going by the name Ribuck proposed that 1/100 Bitcoin (0.01 BTC) should be referred to as a satoshi.
+Initially, the suggestion didn’t gather much support until February of the following year when a new thread picked up on the benefits of naming the smaller units for adoption.
 Thus, the satoshi was born.